 While it is not new, hydrogen is currently a very niche technology in the automotive world.
 Only one hydrogen fuel cell vehicle is currently available for sale to the American public, the Toyota Mirai sedan, and no hydrogen combustion vehicles are on sale.

 The problem for the earliest adopters of hydrogen driving may be finding where to fill up.
-As of early 2022, fewer than 50 publicly accessible hydrogen filling stations exist in America.
-However, the state of California has almost 40 – so if you live or work near one of these stations a Mirai, Nexo, or a future hydrogen-powered vehicle may be a viable option.
+As of early 2022, just over 100 publicly accessible hydrogen filling stations exist in America.
+However, the state of California has most of those – so if you live or work near one of these stations a Mirai, Nexo, or a future hydrogen-powered vehicle may be a viable option.

 Hydrogen infrastructure is bound to improve over time – not least because it’s an ideal fit for commercial vehicles.
 Hydrogen fuel cells, which are light and simple compared to batteries and offer faster refueling times, are a more likely path to “greening” America’s semi-truck fleet than batteries.
 In order to provide the range that long-haul transport requires, the required batteries would be too heavy – massively compromising usable payload – and would take too long to charge to be practical.

 If you’re a driver that frequently takes long trips – or doesn’t have regular access to charging at home or work – hydrogen may ultimately be a better option to greening your drive compared to battery-electric.
 You may just have a little bit of a wait before there are enough choices in terms of vehicles and refueling.